The Listening Studio tools library

 Neutral co parent responses

-Copy and paste replies for common jabs and accusations so you can stay brief, factual, and child focused.
+Copy and paste replies for common jabs so you can stay brief, factual, and child focused.

-Anchor: Conflict de escalation, BIFF style responses, cognitive load.
+Anchor: De escalation, BIFF style responses, cognitive load.

 View templates